marketdesignresearch/CA-BNE/README.md

 	  context.setMechanism(new Quadratic());
 	  context.setSampler(new UniformLLGSampler(context));

-We instanciate the BNE algorithm for an auction with 3 players and the given context.
+We instantiate the BNE algorithm for an auction with 3 players and the given context.

 	  BNEAlgorithm<Double, Double> bneAlgo = new BNEAlgorithm<>(3, context);